inanepain/book-dumperjs/dumpers/global-dumper.md

 ## Overview

-This is also refered to as the Global Dumper since it sits in the Global Scope.
+This is also referred to as the Global Dumper since it sits in the Global Scope.

 ## Usage